The following document is borrowed from the ACRL Multilingual Glossary of Terms. It translates the common library terms in several languages.

 Stacks: Shelves in the library where materials—typically books—are stored.
 Books in the stacks are normally arranged by call number.
-May be referred to as “book stacks.”
+It may be referred to as “book stacks.”

 Thumb Drive: See also Flash drive.

-Title: The name of a book, article, or other information source.
+Title: The name of a book, article, or another information source.

-Upload: To transfer information from a computer system or a personal computer to another computer system or a larger computer system.
+Upload: To transfer information from a computer or personal computer to another computer system or a larger computer system.

-Uniform Resource Locator (URL): The unique address for a Web page which is used in citing it.
-A URL consists of the access protocol (http), the domain name (www.nmsu.edu), and often the path to a file or resource residing on that server.
+Uniform Resource Locator (URL): The unique address for a Web page that is used in citing it.
+A URL consists of the access protocol (HTTP), the domain name (www.nmsu.edu), and often the path to a file or resource residing on that server.

 User ID: A number or name unique to a particular user of computerized resources.
-A user ID must often be entered in order to access library resources remotely.
+A user ID must often be entered to access library resources remotely.